hiiamboris/red-wiki/Red-View-Graphic-System.md

 **extra**	| any-type!		| no	|  all	| Optional user data attached to the face (free usage).
 **draw**	| block! 		| no	|  all	| List of Draw commands to be drawn on the face.

-List of globally usable flags for `flags` facet:
+List of globally-usable flags for `flags` facet:

 Flag | Description
 ----- | -----------